If you own a business or if you’ve spent any time developing your marketing strategy, you’ve probably heard about target audiences.

-This is especially true if you’re able to build up a following on Facebook and Instagram or if you can create “evergreen” content – content that never goes out of date.
+This is especially true if you’re able to build up a following on Facebook and Instagram or if you can create “evergreen” content or live content – the type of content that never goes out of date.

 After you’ve narrowed down your strategy and got your approach just right, you can start to deploy more and more content campaigns to witness ever increasing results.